 Dr. Aitchison also believes that social media companies “encourage” online shaming, explaining “more outrage means more clicks and more revenue through advertising.”

-The article “Passenger Shaming: A Jerk Move?,” published in the blog Flyertalk last year, also questioned the wisdom and appropriateness of online shaming of certain airline passengers.
+The article “Passenger Shaming: A Jerk Move?,” published in the blog Flyertalk last year, also questions the wisdom and appropriateness of online shaming of certain airline passengers.

 From the article,